hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-birth-intro.md

 The following are example usage scenarios for the National Child Digital Health interactions
 profile:

--   Query for Newborn Delivery Health Interaction FHIR document
--   Upload Newborn Delivery Health Interaction FHIR document
+-   Upload Newborn Delivery Health Interaction FHIR document from jurisdiction system
 -   Update existing Newborn Delivery Health Interaction FHIR document
+-   Consumers to view the details of the birth delivery
+-   Non-Jurisdictional user to view birth details

 ##### Mandatory Data Elements and Terminology